xot/ElectraOne/README.md

 Starting with firmware 3.4 on a modern E1 (the mkII, i.e hardware revision 3.0 or larger), specially crafted presets to control such appointed effects and instruments can be preloaded to the E1 for fast recall.
 See for instructions below.

 The remote script looks for a preloaded preset for the appointed device using the device name, first on the E1 itself, and then in ```Devices.py```.
-It the first one it finds.
-You can add your own favourite preset layout in anyof these locations.
+It uses the first one it finds.
+You can add your own favourite preset layout in any of these locations.
 The easiest way to create such a preset (to ensure that it properly interfaces with this E1 remote script) is to modify dumps made by this script.
 See [below](#device-preset-dumps).

 ![Delay preloaded preset](./images/delay.png "Delay preloaded preset")